Catholic schools in the United States: Enrollment

 The United States had 7,498 Catholic schools in 2006–07, including 6,288 elementary schools and 1,210 secondary schools.
 In total there were 2,320,651 students, including 1,682,412 students in the elementary/middle schools and 638,239 in high schools.
 Enrollment in the nation's Catholic schools has steadily dropped to less than half of its peak at five million students 40 years ago, The New York Times reported in early 2009.
 At its peak in 1965, the number of U.S. parochial schools was more than 12,000, and roughly half of all Catholic children in America attended Catholic elementary schools, according to the National Catholic Educational Association.
 The same share in 2009 is about 15 percent.
 Among Latinos, the fastest-growing church group — soon to comprise a majority of Catholics in the United States — it is three percent.
 The article also reported on "dozens of local efforts" to turn the tide, including by the Archdiocese of Chicago and Washington, and dioceses in Memphis and Wichita, Kansas, as well as in the New York metro area.

 Public funding debate

 Heavily Protestant in the 19th century, most states passed a state constitutional amendment, referred to as the Blaine Amendment, forbidding tax money be used to fund parochial schools, a possible outcome of heavy immigration from Catholic Ireland after the 1840s.
 In 2002, the United States Supreme Court partially vitiated these amendments, in theory, when they ruled that vouchers were constitutional if tax dollars followed a child to a school, even if it were religious.
 However, no state had, by 2009, changed its laws to allow this.

 Since 2000, 1,942 Catholic schools around the country have shut their doors, and enrollment has dropped by 621,583 students, to just over 2 million in 2012, according to the National Catholic Educational Association.
 Many Catholic schools are being squeezed out of the education market by financial issues and publicly funded charter schools.
+Ohio is currently funding new public catholic schools.